iterorganization/IMAS-Python/docs/source/courses/advanced/explore.rst

 Advanced data exploration
 =========================

-In the :ref:`basic/explore` training we have seen how to explore imas-python data structures in an interactive way.
+In the :ref:`basic/explore` training we have seen how to explore IMAS-Python data structures in an interactive way.

-In this lesson, we will go a step further and look at methods to explore imas-python data structures programmatically.
+In this lesson, we will go a step further and look at methods to explore IMAS-Python data structures programmatically.
 This can be useful for, for example, writing plotting tools, analysis scripts, etc.